 The state takes no action on complaints by transgender students who are barred from using facilities that match their gender identity.
 There is no ban on conversion therapy in the state.

-The state has a governor and senators with lengthy track records of voting against LGBT+ equality.
+The state has a governor and senators with lengthy track records of voting against LGBTQ+ equality.
 The state has had a Religious Freedom Restoration Act since 2015.

 10% of transgender employees in Arkansas report being harassed in the past year due to their gender identity, and 25% report mistreatment such as being told to present in the wrong gender in order to keep a job.
-26% of LGBT+ individuals in Arkansas reported food insecurity, double the rate for non-LGBT+ (13%).
-Up to 33% of LGBT+ individuals in Arkansas reported making less than $24,000 per year.
-15% of LGBT+ individuals report unemployment in Arkansas, more than triple the rate of their non-LGBT+ peers (5%).
+26% of LGBTQ+ individuals in Arkansas reported food insecurity, double the rate for non-LGBTQ+ (13%).
+Up to 33% of LGBTQ+ individuals in Arkansas reported making less than $24,000 per year.
+15% of LGBTQ+ individuals report unemployment in Arkansas, more than triple the rate of their non-LGBTQ+ peers (5%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology